Local Edge Dynamics and Opinion Polarization: Introduction

-We seek to understand how local edge updates (i.e., insertions and deletions) driven by both human behavior and the behavior of social media platforms, may cause opinion polarization.
-We introduce a simple model of network and opinion coevolution, which captures the effects of both confirmation bias and recommender systems, while remaining tractable to theoretical analysis and efficient simulation.
-This model is detailed in Section \ref{sec:prelim}, and summarized below.
+We seek to understand how local edge updates (i.e., insertions and deletions) driven by both human behavior and the behavior of social media platforms may cause opinion polarization.
+To do so we introduce a simple model of network and opinion coevolution, which 1) is based on established opinion dynamics models, 2) captures the effects of both confirmation bias and recommender systems, and 3) remains tractable to theoretical analysis and efficient simulation.
+This model is detailed in Section \ref{sec:prelim} and summarized below.
+Beyond our work, we hope that the model will serve as a useful platform for further investigation of network and opinion coevolution.

-\textbf{Opinion Dynamics and Polarization.} We use the classic Friedkin-Johnsen opinion dynamics model, \cite{FriedkinJohnsen:1990}, which models how individuals' \emph{expressed opinions} (represented as real numbers) are influenced by their \emph{innate opinions}, along with the expressed opinions of their neighbors in a network.
+\textbf{Opinion Dynamics and Polarization.} We build on the classic Friedkin-Johnsen opinion model, \cite{FriedkinJohnsen:1990}, which models how individuals' \emph{expressed opinions} (represented as real numbers) are influenced by their \emph{innate opinions}, along with the expressed opinions of their neighbors in a network.
 A node's innate opinion is fixed at initialization, and its expressed opinion at any time is an average of this innate opinion with the expressed opinions of its neighbors.

-We consider two metrics studied in prior work \cite{MuscoMuscoTsourakakis:2018}: \emph{opinion polarization}, which is the variance of the expressed opinions, and \emph{disagreement}, which is the total squared difference of expressed opinions across all edges in the network.
+We consider two metrics studied in prior work \cite{MuscoMuscoTsourakakis:2018}: \emph{opinion polarization}, which is the variance of the expressed opinions, and \emph{disagreement}, which is the total squared difference of \emph{expressed opinions} summed over all edges in the network.
 Under the Friedkin-Johnsen model, polarization and disagreement tend to counteract each other -- with low disagreement, nodes tend to be connected to other nodes with similar opinions, and polarization tends to be high.
 With high disagreement, nodes are connected to other nodes with a diversity of opinions, limiting polarization.
-Leveraging prior work \cite{MuscoMuscoTsourakakis:2018,XuBaoZhang:2021}, both values can be computed in closed form in terms of the graph structure and the innate opinions, making them tractable for both theoretical and empirical investigation.
+Both values can be efficiently computed in closed form \cite{MuscoMuscoTsourakakis:2018,XuBaoZhang:2021}, making them tractable for both theoretical and empirical investigation.